virtualstores/tt2/ios.md

 }
 ```

 During the visit the user will walk around on the map.
-In different scenarios a default trigger event will be built by the TT2 sdk.
-A class can listen on these events.
-Then add additional information ot the trigger event and post it to a server.
+In different scenarios a default trigger event will be built by the TT2 SDK.
+A class can listen to these events.
+Then add additional information to the trigger event and post it to a server.

 * Subscribe to EventTrigger for getting events